eth-protocol-fellows/protocol-studies/docs/wiki/CL/beacon-api.md

 # Beacon Chain Spec and APIs

-At the core of Ethereum Proof-of-Stake is a system chain called the "beacon chain".
+At the core of Ethereum Proof-of-Stake is a system chain called the "Beacon Chain".
 The beacon chain stores and manages the registry of validators.
-In the initial deployment phases of Proof-of-Stake, the only mechanism to become a validator is to make a one-way(withdrawable after Capella) ETH transaction to a deposit contract on the Ethereum Proof-of-work chain.
-Activation as a validator happens when deposit receipts are processed by the beacon chain, the activation balance is reached, and a queuing process is completed.
+In the initial deployment phases of Proof-of-Stake, the only mechanism to become a validator is to make a one-way(withdrawable after Capella) ETH transaction to a deposit contract on the Ethereum proof-of-work chain.
+Activation as a validator happens when deposit receipts are processed by the Beacon Chain, the activation balance is reached, and a queuing process is completed.
 Exit is either voluntary or done forcibly as a penalty for misbehavior.
 The primary source of load on the beacon chain is "attestations".
 Attestations are simultaneously availability votes for a shard block (in a later upgrade) and proof-of-stake votes for a beacon block (Phase 0).

 This section will cover some important parts of Beacon Chain Spec and APIs.
 Also checkout complete [Beacon Chain Spec](https://github.com/ethereum/consensus-specs/blob/dev/specs/phase0/beacon-chain.md) and [Beacon API reference](https://ethereum.github.io/beacon-APIs/#/).

+Beacon API is the REST endpoint provided by consensus layer clients (beacon nodes).
+It's the interface to read information about the consensus and used by validator clients.

 ## Containers